theidealist101/floaticator/README.md

 A mod for Minetest, adding a node (based on the Floatater from Minecraft's joke snapshot 24w14potato) which transports structures as a sort of voxel area entity when powered by mesecons.
 Very much in progress and unfinished, plenty of known bugs, doesn't yet support all drawtypes, paramtypes, nodebox types, etc.; nodes in transport are intentionally frozen and cannot yet be interacted with.
 Feel free to test it out and find even more bugs for me to fix.
 A list of known bugs is maintained below.

+Please note that the Floater API needs to be added to trusted mods in the settings in order to work.
+This is because nodeboxes are represented by being converted into meshes, which must be saved in the mod folder.
+This may also cause slightly longer loading times, especially when using lots of connected nodeboxes which need a separate mesh for every combination.

 Known Bugs
 ----------